MVCowley/tagbrewer/README.md

-# decombinator_tag_generator
+# tagbrewer

-Scripts for generating the tags used by [Decombinator](https://github.com/innate2adaptive/Decombinator).
+Package for generating the tags used by [Decombinator](https://github.com/innate2adaptive/Decombinator).

 ## Approach